stevegrunwell/confidently-testing-wordpress/slides/testing-http-requests.md

 Note:

-The pre_http_request filter will let us short-circuit responses from the WordPress HTTP API.
+The pre_http_request filter will let us short-circuit responses from the WordPress HTTP API, we just need to return an array that matches the format of a WordPress HTTP response.

 By stubbing responses from external APIs, our tests won't have to rely on these external APIs.
 Remember the System Under Test: we're not testing the API, we're testing how we interact with it.